-- Installation of a new visitor boardwalk in the wet woodland (August 2020)
+- Installation of a new visitor boardwalk in the wet woodland (completed November 2021)

 - Upgrades to unsurfaced paths across the reserve with an all-weather all-ability surface applied (ongoing)

 - Creation of priority reed-fen habitat (completed November 2021)

 - Design and installation of new interpretation boards (ongoing)

 Batford Springs Volunteers are working in partnership with Harpenden Town Council to implement the restoration plan for the reserve and undertake ongoing management of its habitats.
 Restoration of the chalk streams in the reserve began in 2018 and work has involved stabilising and re-gravelling the collapsed stream beds, reinstating the channel banks to prevent further erosion, narrowing the channel where it is over-wide using pinned straw-bales which also help to trap sediment.